LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 https://www.iconfinder.com/xinhstudio

 Currently, only the `zoom.png` file is used.
 A copy of this file must exist in any directory used for publishing diagrams using it.
+The `lgt2svg` scripts take care of copying this file.

+When generating diagrams in SVG format, a copy of the `diagrams.css` file must exist in any directory used for publishing diagrams using it.
+The `lgt2svg` scripts take care of copying this file.

 The Graphviz command-line utilities, e.g. `dot`, are notorious for random crashes (segmentation faults usually), often requiring re-doing conversions